-There's no denying it now--the 2015 holiday shopping season is officially underway!
-I know many of you are in need of gift ideas for the sexy people in your life, so let me make things easy for you by sharing my updated annual list of sex-themed gift ideas (mostly) inspired by science for everyone on your list, from lovers, to friends, to lucky strangers in a White Elephant or Naughty Santa gift exchange.
+The holiday shopping season is rapidly coming to a close, but a lot of folks aren't quite finished and some haven't even started yet.
+If you're in need of shopping inspiration for the sexy people in your life, let me make things easy for you by sharing my updated annual list of sex-themed gift ideas (mostly) inspired by science for everyone on your list, from lovers, to friends, to lucky strangers in a White Elephant or Naughty Santa gift exchange.

 Suggestions for Your Partner

 Instead of purchasing a gift certificate to the spa for a massage, give a more personal, "hands-on" present this year by learning some actual massage techniques that you can try out on your partner.
 Touch is a vital part of happy and healthy relationships because it promotes intimacy and can help relieve stress (read more about the power of touch here)--plus, massage is an easy way to add more touch to any relationship.
 My go-to recommendation for massage technique is MELT: Massage for Couples, an online video series taught by Australian massage therapist Denis Merkas.
 MELT is the perfect holiday gift because it's the kind of present that keeps on giving all year round.
 And, best of all, it's currently on sale.